Skip to content

 Pre-transaction flow

-If you need beneficiary confirmation before the actual on-chain settlement, create the Travel Rule message without the transaction hash and include blockchain context so the counterparty VASP understands what they are approving.
-This allows you to:
+If you need a decision before the actual on-chain settlement, create the Travel Rule message without the transaction hash and include blockchain context so the counterparty VASP understands what they are reviewing.

 Make the transaction